Donny2stroke/order-manager/README.md

 # Full Stack Order Manager

-Technical test for the development of a full stack application consisting of a Django REST API backend and a Vue.js frontend for managing customer orders and related products.
+Technical test for the development of a full stack application consisting of a Django REST API backend and a Vue.js frontend for managing orders and related products.

-The system allows full CRUD management of orders and products, with quantity support (many-to-many), search, filters, JWT authentication, soft delete, tests and automatic initialization via Docker.
+The system allows full CRUD management of orders and products, with quantity support, search, filters, JWT authentication, soft delete, tests and automatic initialization via Docker.

 ---